Gift-OYS/MMSite/dataprocess/README.md

 ## This tutorial is about how to process data
 ### 1. Download data
-You should download the ProTAD dataset `protad.tsv` from the anonymous [Link](https://drive.google.com/file/d/1oyl9JVfEvDk72HdtFaPrRKgUDmI_AFHb/view?usp=sharing) and put this file in this folder.
+You should download the ProTAD dataset `protad.tsv` from [Link](https://drive.google.com/file/d/1oyl9JVfEvDk72HdtFaPrRKgUDmI_AFHb/view?usp=sharing) and put this file in this folder.

 (In order to better reproduce the main experimental results of the paper, we have also uploaded the splitted training dataset, validation dataset, and test dataset at the clustering threshold at 10% in above URL.)
 ### 2. Run the following codes to generate protad.fasta